Dominic-Santos/doms_discord_bot/README.md

 > * pokemon_id: Users Pokémon ID.
 > * year_of_birth: Users year of birth.
 > * deck_url: create a deck using the [builder](https://my.limitlesstcg.com/builder), then click Share > Copy Import Link

+## Timed tasks

+The bot also has some tasks that run every so often

+### Update sign up sheet

+> Runs everyday at 8am, updates the tournament sign up sheet.

+### Update legal cards

+> Runs everyday at 7am, updates the standard legal cards, used for deck checks and tournament sign-ups.

+### Check for new newsfeed articles

+> Runs every 6 hours, checks for new newsfeed articles.

 ## Create your own bot